deanmono/slurb/README.md

 Move into the projects root directory (`cd slurb`) then install the app dependencies

 ## Running Locally
-Go to the root directory path in a modern web browser or open the index.html file from the root directory
+App root will need to be saved to your servers root, then go to the project root directory path in a modern web browser (ie. http://localhost/slurb/)

+Viewing the app from file will cause issues in browser due to cross origin security policy.
+Angular loads views via http.